 It is important for your bunnies health and happiness that you share lots of time together, time often spent relaxing at home watching TV or surfing the web with your bunny freely roaming in the room.

-Unfortunately, the cables and cords that power these electrical devices use can be very dangerous, even deadly to bunnies that seem to find chewing them irresistible.
+Unfortunately, the cables and cords that power these electrical devices use can be extremely dangerous, even deadly to bunnies that seem to find chewing them irresistible.

 The only safe way to share your home with your bunny is to fully bunny proof all the exposed electrical cables and, in this guide, we teach you everything you need to know.